 The number of applicants to SPAS at MBKU exceeds the number of available seats.
 Some applicants will not be admitted even though their academic records surpass the specified minimum recommendations and requirements.
-Our goal is to select students who are academically capable of completing the Master of Medical Science program.
+Our goal is to select students who are academically capable of completing the Master of Medical Science program and who also possess the personal attributes necessary to practice medicine as a PA.

 The admissions process begins with a screening of each applicant's scholastic qualifications including college records and prerequisite completion.
 This is done in multiple steps.
 First is a screening of each applicant's degree and coursework prerequisites for admission.
 Only those applicants who have completed all of the required courses move to the second stage.
-Next, the applicants who have met the all the required prerequisites are then reviewed for completion of their direct patient care experience.
+Next, the applicants who have met all the required prerequisites are then reviewed for completion of their direct patient care experience.
 Third, applicants move to the next stage based on the totality of their GPA, academic qualifications, type and number of patient care experience, and any military experience.